-To write data to a file, a MATLAB program needs a filename, an fopen() statement that assigns a unique unit number to that filename, and fprintf() statements that send data to the file identified by unit number.
+To write data to a file, a MATLAB code needs a filename, an fopen() statement that assigns a unique unit number to that filename, and fprintf() statements that send data to the file identified by unit number.

 To handle two or three files is easy, but to handle an arbitrary number of files requires a little planning.